Password Rotation

 • When additional API Permissions are required for Microsoft Entra ID Password Rotation.

-• Multi Tenant not Permitted - the required role is not added for password rotation.
-The following are the possible scenarios where you might receive this error.
+• Multi Tenant not Permitted: The required role is not added for password rotation.
+You may receive this error in the following three scenarios:

 The server cannot handle errors related to LDAP over SSL (LDAPS) connectivity issues.
 The following are the tips given below to troubleshoot these issues.